 As with most growth companies, our future success is substantially dependent on our key personnel.
 Certain key personnel would be difficult to replace and the loss of any such key personnel may adversely impact the achievement of our objectives.
 Our ability to operate successfully and manage the business depends significantly on attracting and retaining additional highly qualified personnel.
 The loss of any key personnel may be disruptive or have a material adverse effect on the future of our business.
-We have recently experienced a number of staff changes and a significant number of employees resigned or sought new opportunities in 2018.
-Effective succession planning is important for our long-term success and failure to ensure effective transfers of knowledge and smooth transitions involving key employees could hinder our strategic planning and execution.
 The competition for qualified employees in scientific research and medical diagnostic and laboratory industries is particularly intense and there are a limited number of persons with the necessary skills and experience.